aabbtree77/twinpeekz/README.md

 Tricky: Reading fragment's world position from the depth buffer of the hdr stage in the volumetric ligthing shader.

-## To Do:
+## Suggested Projects/Random Thoughts

-Automatic mesh scale and more scenes, tighter frustum, rewrite GLTF parsing and loading, study geometry, light leaking.
+* Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading.
+Perhaps even with goroutines.

-Fix a rusty chain bug which comes with Sponza primitive No. 12.
-It has no MetallicRoughnessTexture in Sponza.gltf.
-I simply drop the whole primitive as the code does not have a fall down to use PBR without such textures, whereas it should just load the base color and use it.
+* Failback/failover to some defaults when it comes to file paths and assets.
+Fix a rusty chain bug with Sponza primitive No. 12.
+It has no

-Get out of the box.
-Think of water.
-Picnic at Hanging Rock.
-Blade Runner.
+MetallicRoughnessTexture in Sponza.gltf, so the whole primitive gets dropped.
+Instead, failback to the base color.

+* Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places.

+* Forget about cleaner shadows with CSM and temporal anything.
+Avoid large open spaces.

+* Culling, baking, LOD popping, all sorts of re-render on change optimizations.
+Lets avoid that.
+"Different is better than better".

+* A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
+The same applies to point lights in forward rendering.
+Anything "samplerCube" related is too slow on GTX 760.
+Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

+* Bloom/glow effects.
+"Neon on my naked skin, passing silhouettes of strange illuminated mannequins".

+* Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).

+* Rewrite everything in Nim/Zig alikes, or not.
+Faster raw loops, more stack vs heap control, but also maintenance nightmares with compile-time gymnastics.
+No goroutines.
+Still, loops are too precious in 3D, might bite the bullet.

+* Vulkan, WebGPU?
+Maybe later.

+* [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
+Forward, most likely.
+INSIDE used deferred rendering and it was amazing though.
+This is also a question of philosophy: Flamboyancy of multiple effects with lights as "fancy decals" vs "less is more" with something geometrical.
+Forward+?
+Tiling/voxelization, 3D textures, perhaps not today, not for GTX 760.

+* Volumetric Gokoban?
+Make that game richer in graphics?

+* Picnic at Hanging Rock 1975.
+Blade Runner 1982...
+The sky is the limit.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: